Australian Broker Call *Extra* Edition - Jun 26, 2020 - FNArena

 Canaccord Genuity rates ((ELO)) as Buy (1) -

+Earnings forecasts have been upgraded for FY20-22, while the broker still sees further upside potential, with the procurement activity returning to normal.

-Canaccord Genuity maintains its Buy with the target price increased to $8.20 from $6.75.
+Canaccord Genuity maintains its Buy rating with the target price increased to $8.20 from $6.75.

 This report was published on June 11, 2020.